mikemadisonweb/yii2-rabbitmq/README.md

 RabbitMQ Extension for Yii2
 ==================
 Wrapper based on php-amqplib to incorporate messaging in your Yii2 application via RabbitMQ.
-Inspired by RabbitMqBundle for Symfony 2, really awesome package.
+Inspired by RabbitMqBundle for Symfony framework as it is really awesome.

 This documentation is relevant for the latest stable version of the extension.